CMoliina/snake-game/README.md

-# snake-game
+# Snake Game :snake:
-A javascript project
+A javascript project, just for fun